Posted on January 1, 2020

 - Santeria and Voodoo: baby’s corpses decapitated, tombs disturbed, prostitutes practicing sex-magic, vandals sacrificing livestock to the dark Loas, these are some of the dozens of problems assailing the many cemeteries in Miami… And the City Cemetery is a prime real-estate for practitioners of the black arts.

-“Miami a melting pot of thousands of religions and cultures.
+“Miami is a melting pot of thousands of religions and cultures.
 Santeria, voodoo and other practices are just a way of life in this place.
 Most are law-abiding citizens and in many cases white or light practitioners, but there is also a dark breed that calls Miami their home.
 We normally see them in cemeteries and holy sanctified ground trying to scare up something and cause a little havoc.
 They leave a stain in the aura of the place and disturb the dead.
 Whenever we get a ransacked grave, we just know that night and subsequent nights are going to be creepy and strange.”